rverma6/rverma6/README.md

 # Hi there 👋, I'm Rayva Verma

 I'm a Senior at the University of Illinois Urbana-Champaign, studying **Statistics**, **Computer Science**, and **Mathematics**.
-I leverage technology to transform innovative ideas into impactful projects!
+I enjoy leveraging technology to transform my ideas into tangible projects.

 ---